mattvenn/zero-to-asic-www/content/post/tinyuserporject.md

 Using *Tiny User Project*, people can quickly submit a design to the MPW lottery.
 The low barrier to entry makes this a great tool to try variations on a design, test faster I/O speeds on an MPW tapeout, or simply compare tapeout processes using a different submission venue.

-To see an example submission, check out Thorsten Knoll's [(ThorKn on GitHub)](https://github.com/ThorKn/tiny_user_project_vgaclock_mpw8) submission to MPW8.
+To see an example submission, we also recommend looking at Thorsten Knoll's [(ThorKn on GitHub)](https://github.com/ThorKn/tiny_user_project_vgaclock_mpw8) MPW8 design.
 Using *Tiny User Project*, Thorsten created a clock that is output to a monitor over VGA.
 The summary of his design and GDS image are available [here](https://github.com/ThorKn/tiny_user_project_vgaclock_mpw8/actions/runs/3814053720).

+A walkthrough video is available as well:
+{{< youtube h3DS4wM3rdY >}}